Javadyakuza/Octus-Integration-Guide/concepts.md

 # Native Tokens

 Tokens that are originally from Everscale are known as "native" tokens.
-Examples include EVER, WEVER, bridgeToken and others.
+Examples include EVER, WEVER bridgeToken and others.

 # Event Contract Deploy Value (Expected_Evers)